facebookresearch/ParlAI/projects/contradiction/README.md

 The details of each group can be found in the [Nie et al. (2020)]().

 ## Load Data from ParlAI
 The **DECODE** can be loaded directly from ParlAI.
-We should give the correct arguments to load data belonging to different subsets.
+The correct arguments to load data belonging to the different subsets is given below.
 ```
 parlai display_data -t decode -dt train -v                          # Train
 parlai display_data -t decode -dt valid -v                          # Dev